 Environmental education is the basis of all environmental conservation.
 SAVE THE FROGS! is proud to lead the way educating teachers and students about amphibians.
 We provide teachers with educational materials, ideas and inspiration so that any teacher, regardless of their area of expertise, can incorporate amphibian education into their curriculum.
 “My 3rd grade has been studying … Continue reading Teachers For Frogs

 SAVE THE FROGS! leads ecotours to the most amazing amphibian habitats on the planet.
-You can sign up here for Ecotour Notifications to ensure you get notified whenever we announce new ecotours.
-We are looking forward to frogging with you!
-Upcoming SAVE THE FROGS!
-Ecotours SAVE THE FROGS!
-Eastern Ecuador Ecotour March 10th to 17th, … Continue reading SAVE THE FROGS!
+Get notified whenever we announce new ecotours: sign up here for Ecotour Notifications.
+Are you ready to join an ecotour?
+If so, please complete the Ecotour Expression of Interest Form and we will help you get registered!
+We look forward to … Continue reading SAVE THE FROGS!
 Ecotours

 In an effort to make SAVE THE FROGS!
 Memberships available to all amphibian enthusiasts, we are pleased to offer 50% discounts to full-time students and teachers, and employees of environmental nonprofits.
 If you meet those criteria and require such financial assistance, while still wanting to financially support our efforts by paying 50% of the standard membership amount, please complete the application below and we will be in touch with you within 14 days.

 It has been said numerous times that “Our future is our children,” and even with the constant repetition of that saying, the words still ring true.
 Students and children are the future of this world.
 We will one day be the grown ups and we will have to make decisions about this world.
 That is why it is extremely important that the youth are not only are educated, but passionate about the world around us.
 This not far off future is one that we all need to work together to achieve.